OCA/web/web_widget_mail_send_odoo/README.rst

 standard behaviour of displaying a 'mailto:' link with JS to open the internal Email wizard from Odoo for message composition.

+The message you sent gets appended to the chatter as if you where using internal mail functions of Odoo.

 Usage
 =====